 Reviews and ratings

-Google uses review count and rating as a ranking signal.
-But beyond the algorithm, reviews are social proof.
-A plumber with 35 reviews and a 4.8 rating gets the call over one with 3 reviews and a 5.0.
+Google uses review count and rating as a ranking signal, but the more important job reviews do is social proof.
+A plumber with 35 reviews at 4.8 gets the call over one with 3 reviews at 5.0 every time.
+The 5.0 looks suspicious; the 4.8 reads as real.

 The trick is timing.
 Ask immediately after a positive interaction.
 Send a direct link.
 One message.
 No follow-ups.
 More detail in how to get more Google reviews.